-The Steering Committee will be regularly updated about the progress.
+The Steering Committee and the UOC Research and Knowledge Transfer Committee (CRiT) will be regularly updated about the progress.

 This action plan is fully aligned with the UOC Strategic Plan to the point that all the actions will be included as Strategic Plan actions.